-CTG Inc prides itself on providing audiences from the Macarthur area (an area of south-western Sydney taking in suburbs bounded by Liverpool, Camden, Picton and Appin) and beyond with quality and value-for-money entertainment which lives up to a professional standard.
+CTGi prides itself on providing audiences from the Macarthur area (an area of south-western Sydney taking in suburbs bordered by Liverpool, Camden, Picton and Appin) and beyond with quality and value-for-money entertainment which lives up to a professional standard.

-We are also the oldest and largest theatrical company in our area and have provided opportunities for many actors and off-stage personnel, many of whom have moved on to the professional scene.
+CTGi is the oldest and largest theatrical company in the area and has provided opportunities for actors and off-stage personnel, many of whom have moved on to the professional scene.
 Our 100 plus members consist of those who have worked in professional theatre to beginners.
 Our members range in age from seven years old to people in their 70s.

-Since 1980, CTG Inc has been based in the Town Hall Theatre, Campbelltown, a heritage building which has served our city in many different ways across its existence.
+Since 1980, CTGi has been based in the Town Hall Theatre, Campbelltown, a heritage building that has served our city in many different ways across its existence.
 From this building, we have produced a variety of works from well-known musicals to modern Australian plays, Shakespeare and even pieces by our own members.

-CTG Inc is dedicated to being a leader in the local arts community.
+CTGi is dedicated to being a leader in the local arts community.
 We achieve this by producing a variety of theatrical entertainment and offering anyone with an interest in theatre the chance to become involved, regardless of experience.
-The length of our existence is testament to the success we have achieved across 60 years of entertaining the Macarthur region.
+The length of our existence is a testament to the success we have achieved across 60 years of entertaining the Macarthur region.

-CTG Inc is registered as an incorporated body with the NSW Department of Fair Trading and is governed by a Constitution and By-laws.
+CTGi is registered as an incorporated body with the NSW Department of Fair Trading and is governed by a Constitution and By-Laws.
 The current version of our Constitution, which outlines the rules of how the group is managed and the guidelines which members are obliged to follow, was accepted by the membership in February 2003.
-The Constitution allows for the Group to be run by an Executive Committee of 11 members, each of whom occupy a specific role of responsibility to the membership.
-Elections for these positions are held at the annual general meeting (AGM), usually held in February.
+The Constitution allows for the Group to be run by an Executive Committee of 11 members, each of whom occupies a specific role of responsibility to the membership.
+Elections for these positions are held at the Annual General Meeting (AGM), usually held in February.